qzhua/radiometric_calibration_toolbox/README.md

-# radiometric_calibration_toolbox
+# The Radiometric Calibration Toolbox
-This project has implemented the radiometric calibration algorithms of the following papers:
+This project has intended to implemented the radiometric calibration algorithms of the following papers:
 * 1. Paul E. Debevec, Jitendra Malik, Recovering High Dynamic Range Radiance Maps from Photographs, SIGGRAPH 1997
 * 2. Tomoo Mitsunaga, Shree Nayar, Radiometric Self Calibration, CVPR 1999